 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Camas Vision Centre Scleral Lens and Keratoconus Center help patients from all over Vancouver or Camas, Washington.
-Dr. Robert Nicacio will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact The Camas Vision Centre Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Vancouver and Camas, Washington, and Dr. Robert Nicacio will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.